Last-Mile Delivery- What new technologies have to offer

 Further, in recent years many of Amazon’s patents have surfaced which hint at its continuous efforts in bringing better last-mile delivery solutions.
 One of those patents, US9921579B1, mentions a drone that recognizes human gestures- like welcoming thumbs up or an unwelcoming shout.
 The drone can thus interact with the human on the ground and adjust its behaviour accordingly.

-Though Amazon continues to be the prime leader, other companies are

-    following closely behind and catching up with it.
+Though Amazon continues to be the prime leader, other companies are following closely behind and catching up with it.

-    Microsoft recently filed a patent US20190043370A1, titled “En route product

-    delivery by unmanned aerial vehicles”.
-The patent describes a mechanism

-    which will enable unmanned aerial vehicles (UAVs) to deliver products to a

-    vehicle while the vehicle is in motion.
-The flight path of the UAV may be

-    updated in real time based on customer location.
+Microsoft recently filed a patent US20190043370A1, titled “En route product delivery by unmanned aerial vehicles”.
+The patent describes a mechanism that will enable unmanned aerial vehicles (UAVs) to deliver products to a vehicle while the vehicle is in motion.
+The flight path of the UAV may be updated in real-time based on customer location.

-    Walmart has been granted several patents for blockchain-based drone delivery

-    system.
-The blockchain based approach enables secure delivery of products.

-    In one of those patents, Walmart described a system wherein two drones that

-    form a part of a peer-to-peer network can communicate with each other to

-    exchange packages after authentication.
-One drone can thus serve one

-    geographic region and packets intended for that region can be delivered to

-    that drone by other drones using the said mechanism.
+Walmart has been granted several patents for blockchain-based drone delivery systems.
+The blockchain-based approach enables secure delivery of products.
+In one of those patents, Walmart described a system wherein two drones that form a part of a peer-to-peer network can communicate with each other to exchange packages after authentication.
+One drone can thus serve one geographic region and packets intended for that region can be delivered to that drone by other drones using the said mechanism.

 Intel filed a patent US20180281657A1 for autonomous mobile goods transfer.

-    The patent describes a system wherein an autonomous vehicle can drive to a

-    location of another vehicle and can transfer goods while both the vehcles

-    are in motion.
+The patent describes a system wherein an autonomous vehicle can drive to a location of another vehicle and can transfer goods while both vehicles are in motion.